prebid/prebid-server-java/docs/config-app.md

 - `server.jks-password` - password for the keystore (if ssl is enabled).

 ## HTTP Server
+- `server.http.server-instances` - how many http server instances should be created.
+  This parameter affects how many CPU cores will be utilized by the application.
+Rough assumption - one http server instance will keep 1 CPU core busy.
 - `server.http.enabled` - if set to `true` enables http server
 - `server.http.port` - the port to listen on.

 ## Unix Domain Socket Server
+- `server.unix-domain-socket.server-instances` - how many http server instances should be created.
 - `server.unix-domain-socket.enabled` - if set to `true` enables unix socket server
 - `server.unix-domain-socket.path` - the path to unix socket to listen on.